Register an AWS environment from CDP UI

 Provide existing security groups (Only available for an existing VPC) - Allows you to select two existing security groups, one for Knox-installed nodes and another for all other nodes.
 If you select this option, refer to Security groups to ensure that you open all ports required for your users to access environment resources.

-SSH Settings New or existing SSH public key You have two options for providing a public SSH key:
+SSH Settings New or existing SSH public key (Required) You have two options for providing a public SSH key:

 - Select a key that already exists on your AWS account within the specific region that you would like to use.